isomerpages/mlaw-acd/_regulated-dealers/guidance-materials.md

 The Compliance Toolkit aims to guide and facilitate regulated dealers' compliance with the various requirements under the PSPM Act and the PMLTF Regulations.
 It serves as a quick guide relating to applications, notifications, regulatory submissions and compliance.

-Download and open the [Compliance Toolkit](/files/compliance%20toolkit%20for%20psmd_20240111.pdf){:target="blank"} with a PDF reader on desktop to open the thumbnails.
+Download and open the [Compliance Toolkit] (Published Date: 11 Jan 2024)(/files/compliance%20toolkit%20for%20psmd_20240111.pdf){:target="blank"} with a PDF reader on desktop to open the thumbnails.

 #### <a id="Guidance Paper on Strengthening AML/CFT Controls in the Precious Stones and Precious Metals (PSPM) Sector"></a>6.
-Guidance Paper on Strengthening AML/CFT Controls in the Precious Stones and Precious Metals (PSPM) Sector
+Guidance Paper on Strengthening AML/CFT/CPF Controls in the Precious Stones and Precious Metals (PSPM) Sector

 MinLaw conducted a series of inspections and compliance reviews of regulated dealers targeted at assessing their level of compliance with the PSPM Act and PMLTF Regulations.

-The [Guidance Paper](/images/Guidance Paper_20210616.pdf){:target="_blank"} sets out the key findings and MinLaw’s supervisory expectations of effective AML/CFT controls in the precious stones and precious metals dealer ("**PSMD**") Sector.
+The [Guidance Paper] (Published Date: Jun 2021) (/images/Guidance Paper_20210616.pdf){:target="_blank"} sets out the key findings and MinLaw’s supervisory expectations of effective AML/CFT/CPF controls in the precious stones and precious metals dealer ("**PSMD**") Sector.

 Please click [here](/images/Guidance Paper Briefing slides_20210712.pdf){:target="_blank"} to view the Guidance Paper Briefing slides.
 The video for the Guidance Paper Briefing is available [here](https://youtu.be/RaOrZNbtMFM){:target="_blank"}.

 Regulated dealers should study the learning points and incorporate them in a manner proportionate to the risk profile of their business activities and customers.
-The regulated dealers should note that examples highlighted in this paper are non-exhaustive and they should continue to implement appropriate AML/CFT controls that commensurate with the nature and complexity of their business.
+The regulated dealers should note that examples highlighted in this paper are non-exhaustive and they should continue to implement appropriate AML/CFT/CPF controls that commensurate with the nature and complexity of their business.